 Ham and Cheese Rolls: Whether for back to school lunches or a weeknight dinner, these ham and cheese rolls are soft, fluffy, flavorful, and delicious.

 I know there are a lot of different preferences when it comes to rolls.
 Some like harder, more rustic rolls, like these ones: Rustic Rolls But I prefer my rolls to be soft, fluffy, and nice and buttery, like these simple and quick dinner rolls.
 If you are anything like me, you are going to absolutely LOVE these easy to make Ham and Cheese Rolls.
 They start with the simple and quick dinner roll recipe, and are then layered with pimento cheese spread, black forrest ham, and cream cheese.
+Looking for more simple and tasty ideas, try these sweet potato fries.

 This Ham and Cheese Rolls recipe is a friend’s family favorite.
 She makes them for her kids, and mentioned to me that I really should put them on my blog.
 I totally agreed because they are such a fun meal, and even one you can make ahead for things like school lunches.
 (P.S.
 If you are hurting for school lunch ideas, I made a list of 16 of my favorite, no hassle, throw together (no cook), lunchbox ideas, and you can find it here.)